localcloud-dev/localcloud-agent/README.md

 ### Main features

 - No-Ops & no infrastructure management
+- WAF with a set of generic attack detection rules recommended by OWASP
+- Rate limiting (experimental)
+- VPN or VPC between different data centers, local machines and on-premise servers
 - Static websites, Node.js, Golang and virually any runtime environment
+- Load Balancer and Proxy Server
 - Autoscaler on our managed plans
-- CI & CD are included
+- CI & CD
-- Exposing local webservers via a public URL with automatic HTTPS and custom domain
+- Localhost Tunnels: expose local webservers via a public URL with automatic HTTPS and custom domain
-- HTTPS-enabled custom domains
+- HTTPS-enabled and WSS-enabled custom domains
-- Works with virtually any VPS / cloud / dedicated server with Ubuntu 22.04 LTS so you can select any cloud provider
+- Works with virtually any VPS / cloud / dedicated server / Single Board Computer with Ubuntu 22.04 LTS so you can select any cloud provider
 - Unlimited environments for each project
-- Custom domain for each environment
+- Custom domains for each environment
 - GitOps or Push-to-Deploy
 - SSH access to servers
 - Resource usage monitoring